W-D0n/FishEyes_6/README.md

 ---
 ## Potential improvements / Améliorations possibles
 This project was made for learning a specific aspect of a feature.
-Therefore it might appeat incomplete.
+Therefore it might appear incomplete.
+If I had to push further this project, I would work on :
 1. Performance optimisation.
 2. Build a backend.
 3. Fix some UI/CSS issues.